Awkwardd-code/Django-Project/README.md

 # Django-Project
  Responsive Restaurants Web Project using Django
- In this project the programme focus on creating fully functional website using Django .
+ <br> In this project the programme focus on creating fully functional website using Django .